 Don’t just toss those pills in the trash, though.
-It’s important to dispose of your old prescriptions safely.
-Here’s what to do with your unwanted medicine.
+It’s important to learn how to dispose of medication safely.
+Here’s what to do with your unwanted old prescriptions.

-Some hospitals, clinics and police stations also accept unwanted medications for safe disposal.
-You can find controlled substance disposal locations in your area through the Drug Enforcement Administration.
+Some hospitals, clinics, and police stations also accept unwanted medications for safe drug disposal.
+You can find controlled substance disposal locations in your area through the United States Drug Enforcement Administration (DEA).